Transparent dark purple Travel Guide by Insurte logo

 Do keep in mind that you should always check official embassy websites for the most accurate and up-to-date information when it comes to visas and travel regulations.

-Who needs a long stay visa for Belgium?
+Who needs a long-stay visa for Belgium?

-If the following criteria apply to you, you likely need to obtain a long stay visa before traveling to Belgium:
+If the following criteria apply to you, you likely need to obtain a long-stay visa before traveling to Belgium:

 • You are not an EU/EEA/Schengen country citizen.

-What is a Belgium long stay visa?
+What exactly is a Belgian long-stay visa?

 For instance, if you are studying abroad, you will need a different visa than if you are traveling for work.
+If you're traveling for tourism purposes, the qualifications and requirements are also different.

-Traveling to Belgium longterm? 🇧🇪
+Traveling to Belgium longterm? ??

 Get Schengen-compliant insurance here, 100% online.